India June business sentiment lowest since 2016 - survey

 (Reuters) - India’s slowing economic growth, water shortage and regulatory hurdles have taken its business sentiment in June to the lowest level since 2016, a survey by market research firm IHS Markit showed on Monday.

 The aggregate of private-sector companies forecasting output growth during this year fell to +15% in June from +18% in February.
-The level was earlier hit three years ago - its lowest since data became available in 2009, according to the report here
+The level was earlier hit three years ago - its lowest since data became available in 2009, according to the report.

 Hopes of pro-business government policies and a better financial flow continue to underpin optimism towards output and profitability growth in the year ahead, said Principal Economist Pollyanna De Lima said.